PacificBiosciences/IsoSeq/docs/classification/isoseq-collapse.md

 # IsoSeq Collapse

-After transcript sequences are mapped to a reference genome, `isoseq3 collapse` can be used to collapse redundant transcripts (based on exonic structures) into unique isoforms.
+After transcript sequences are mapped to a reference genome, `isoseq collapse` can be used to collapse redundant transcripts (based on exonic structures) into unique isoforms.
 Output consists of unique isoforms in GFF format and secondary files containing information about the number of reads supporting each unique isoform.

 ### Collapse Examples